jaganrajcj/gitdorker/README.md

 Usage: .gitdorker <company_name>

-After generating the urls, you may use "Open Multiple URLs" chrome extension for opening those.
+After generating the URLs, you may use "Open Multiple URLs" chrome extension for opening those.